 Currently Chris’ station is with Guildsomm as their Chief Instructor traveling all over North America teaching in-depth masterclasses on the world of wine.
 He also contributes to podcasts, videos and Guildsomm.com.

-Dr. Liz Thach, MW (pronounced “tosh”) is a management and wine business professor at Sonoma State University in the Wine Business Institute where she teaches in both the undergraduate and Wine MBA programs.
-In addition, she has 10 years of executive and management level experience at Fortune 500 companies and has done consulting and research projects for more than 30 different wineries.
-Liz’s passion is wine, and she has visited most of the major wine regions of the world and more than 30 countries.
-In addition, she is an awarding winning author and has published over 120 articles and 8 wine books, including Wine – A Global Business and Wine Marketing & Sales.
+Dr. Liz Thach, MW (pronounced “tosh”) is the Distinguished Professor of Wine and a Professor of Management at Sonoma State University where she teaches in both the undergraduate and Wine MBA programs.
+Liz’s passion is wine, and she has visited most of the major wine regions of the world and more than 50 countries.
+In addition, she is an award winning author who has published over 140 articles and 8 wine books, including Call of the Vine, Best Practices in Global Wine Tourism and Wine Marketing & Sales.
 A fifth generation Californian, Liz finished her Ph.D. at Texas A&M and now lives on Sonoma Mountain where she tends a small hobby vineyard and makes pinot noir wine.
 She also works as a wine judge in various competitions, and has served on many non-profit wine boards.
 Liz obtained the distinction of Master of Wine (MW) in May of 2011.

 Dirceu Vianna Junior, known to most as “Junior,” is originally from Brazil, where he studied forest engineering and law, before moving to the U.K. in 1989 and becoming involved in the wine trade the following year.
 For the most of his career, he has been a director at some of the most important wine distributors in the U.K. In 2008, he became the first South American male to obtain the title of Master of Wine and received the Viña Errazuriz Award for Excellence for the Business of Wine paper.
 After three decades of experience in different sectors of the wine industry, he founded Vianna Wine Resources, a company that consults to wine businesses across Europe, Africa and South America.
 He is also a judge at selected wine competitions, a wine educator and writer.
 He is a regular speaker at wine events around the world, as well as making appearances on radio and television.